ARM-software/acle/cmse/cmse.md

 > * The function’s special symbol labels the address following the `SG`
 > instruction.

-No veneer is generated as defined in [Secure gatewayy veneers](#secure-gateway-veneers) because the special symbol’s value is different to the normal symbol’s value.
+No veneer is generated as defined in [Secure gateway veneers](#secure-gateway-veneers) because the special symbol’s value is different to the normal symbol’s value.